 This area is part of the fertile region between Uruguay and the Parana Rivers, known as Mesopotamia.
 Not to be confused with the cradle of human civilization in the modern-day Middle East, the South American Mesopotamia stretches from the bank of Parana River in the south to Iguazu Falls in the north.

-Exploring El Palmar, Entre Rios
+Exploring El Palmar

 The 800-hectare Park is bordered by the Uruguay River in the east, Ruta Nacional 14 Highway in the west and eucalypt plantations In the north.
 It is a fantastic place for watching wildlife within easy reach of Buenos Aires.

 The main access road connects the entrance or La Portada off the (off Ruta Nacional 14) and the visitor centre comprised of restaurants, the National Park’s office and the campsite.